 Yes.
 All vaccines are fully tested before being approved for use by the U.S. Food and Drug Administration (FDA).
-Vaccines contain a dead or weakened form of the disease-causing virus or bacteria.
+Oftentimes, vaccines contain a dead or weakened form of the disease-causing virus or bacteria.
 These cause the body to produce antibodies that protect the child from that disease.

 Should I still worry about immunizations if my kid’s school is offering online learning only?

 Children should be up to date on vaccinations regardless of whether they are heading back to school.

 “They’re going to interact with people still,” Dr. Shane adds.
 “Immunizations help prevent other infections.”